phuse-org/CTDasRDF/README.md

 # CTDasRDF
 This repository holds the scripts and data for the PhUSE project "Clinical Trials Data as RDF."
 The project is ongoing and documentation will lag behind other repository content.

-Documentation is created in Markdown (.rmd) files.
+Project documentation is created in Markdown (.rmd) files.
 Clone the repository and view the .html file, or recreate the .html by knitting the rmd file.
 Primary sources of information include:

 ##Explanation
 An overview of the project background, goals, and approach.
 Includes links to the project Whitepaper and other related publications.

 **File**: /doc/Markdown/Explanation.[rmd](doc/Markdown/Explanation.rmd) / [html](doc/Markdown/Explanation.html)